nmbook/pidgin-libbnet/README.md

 This is not easy on Windows.
 To do this on Windows, you need to set up a [Pidgin development environment as detailed here (click)] [2].

-Then after building it, I placed the source of my plugin in `<path to pidgin source>`/libpurple/protocols/bnet/.
+Then after building it, I placed the source of my plugin in ```<path to pidgin source>/libpurple/protocols/bnet/```.
 If you follow the directions above and attempt to build it you'll get lots of errors.
 Once you have enough of it built that libpurple.dll is created, you can stop, since this plugin does not rely on pidgin or finch at all.

 Then I compiled GMP using MinGW (not Cygwin) (this was not easy).